The Maya Calendar Explained

 Sometimes called the “Vague year” because leap year adjustment was never intercalated, the Haab is a 365-day period.

-It is made up of 18 months of 20 days, and an extra month, called Wayeb, of only 5 days at the end of the year which gives a total of 365 days.
-Those 5 extra days were usually considered to be a special time.
+It is made up of 18 months of 20 days, and an extra month, called Wayeb, of only 5 days at the end of the year, which gives a total of 365 days.
+Those 5 extra days were usually considered be special days.

-The months’ names are all taken from the Maya Yukatek list given to us by Bishop Diego de Landa in the 16th century: Pop, Wo, Sip, Sots’, Sek, Xul, Yexk’in, Mol, Ch’en, Yax, Sak, Keh, Mak, K’ank’in, Muwan, Pax, K’ayab, Kumk’u and Wayeb.
+The months’ names are all taken from the Maya Yukatec list given to us by Bishop Diego de Landa in the 16th century: Pop, Wo, Sip, Sots’, Sek, Xul, Yaxk’in, Mol, Ch’en, Yax, Sak, Keh, Mak, K’ank’in, Muwan, Pax, K’ayab, Kumk’u and Wayeb.

 The 365-day count operates very much like our own calendar: the first month is “Pop”, and the first day of the year is “1 Pop” followed by “2 Pop”, and “3 Pop”, and so on until “19 Pop”.
-The following day is referred to as the “seating”, or “putting in place”, of the next month (Wo) and transcribed as “0 Wo” (yes, the Maya had figured out the concept of “zero”)
+The following day is referred to as the “seating”, or “putting in place”, of the next month (Wo) and transcribed as “0 Wo” (the Maya had figured out the concept of “zero”).